gabornovak/MovieApp/README.md

 # "Movie Time" Android app

-This is a rather simple example application of [Uncle Bob's Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) application design.
+This is an example application of [Uncle Bob's Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) design.

 ## About the app

-This application is able to show the most popular movies, TV shows, and people to the user.
+This application can show the most popular movies, TV shows, and people to the user.
 The data provider is [this movie database](https://www.themoviedb.org/).
 It also lets the user to search, and navigate back and forth between items.